SREEJITH-KM/Module-2/2D LOOPING PATTERNS - PRINTING PATTERN.md

 ---

 ### AIM
-To write a Python program to print a triangular star pattern using loops.
+Write a Python Program to print the right handled triangle pyramid pattern of Stars

 ---